nidawi/nidawi.github.io/_posts/2017-11-07-my-second-post.markdown

 comments: true
 categories: personal
 ---
 In this, my second-ever post, I am going to focus on practising the liquid theme "language", or whatever you want to call it.
 To do this, I found the [shopify help center](https://help.shopify.com/themes/liquid) very useful.
-The blog is being designed similarly to [this site](https://www.webdesignerdepot.com/).
+Additionally, the blog's design is inspired by [this site](https://www.webdesignerdepot.com/).
 {% assign testArray1 = "horse,cow,cat,elephant,dog" | split: "," %}

 #### Personal exercise 1